SEKOIA-IO/documentation/docs/xdr/FAQ.md

 Logs are available and displayed for 90 days in SEKOIA.IO.

 ## Archiving & Rehydratation
-Please contact `support@sekoia.io` for more information with description of your need
+Please contact `support@sekoia.io` for more information on archives and events rehydratation, with a clear description of your needs.